chalatz/excursions/pages/tours/wine-tours.md

 ### WINE FACTORY ESTATE OF ANASTASIA

 On the way we stop near the Valley of the Butterflies at the small **Wine factory Estate of Anastasia Triantafillou** where they make high quality **Organic Wines** from the local white Athiri grape and the red Mandilari grape as well as **Cabernet Sauvignon, Merlot, Grenache Rouge** and **Moschatel**.
-They have a limited supply but you can sample their wines (free tasting), usually they offer you village bread with olive oil.
-You can also have a free olive oil tasting and honey tasting.
+They have a limited supply but you can sample their wines (tasting), usually they offer you village bread with olive oil.
+You can also have an olive oil tasting and honey tasting.
 You can get pictures of the ageing facilities as well.
 (Stop Visit Taste Photos)

 {% include partials/content-gallery.html the_gallery= page.itinerary.galleries.anastasia %}